Chiropractic Care and Back Pain: Non-invasive Treatment for Bulging, Ruptured, or Herniated Discs (Slipped Discs)

 What Is a "Slipped" Disc?
 Is It the Same as a Herniated Disc?

-There is an intervertebral disc between each vertebra of the spine.
-Discs act as a shock absorber and a shock distributor.
+With the exception of the first 2 vertebrae in the neck—the atlas (C1) and the axis (C2)—there is an intervertebral disc between each vertebra of the spine.
+Discs act as a shock absorber and a shock distributor, and provide flexibility.

 Imagine if you jump up and down.
 What would happen to the stack of bony vertebrae that make up the spine without the cushioning and support of these discs?
 Now, move your back from side to side.
 Again, you can visualize the give and take of the discs between the vertebrae.
 Without these discs, your spine couldn't function.